ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Alternatives**

-[Remix](https://remix.ethereum.org/) is a browser-hosted IDE for Solidity / smart contract development, testing, and deployment, also has desktop option.
+[Remix](https://remix.ethereum.org/) is a browser-hosted IDE for Solidity / smart contract development, testing, and deployment.
+It also has a desktop option.

 ### Parity {#parity}